Explore-In-HMS/common-mobile-services/README.md

 ```

 ## Credit Card Scanner
-This library re a credit card with device camera.
+This library reads a credit card with device camera.
 It uses Huawei ML-Card-Bcr library to scan image.
 But it is inherited from `CreditCardScanner` common interface, so you can use your own implementation of credit card reader.
 HMS library does not require a Huawei device or HMS Core, so this library works well in all devices.

 ### How to use